14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 I was so excited about Miniatur Wunderland!

-If you’re adult kids like me, you’ll absolutely love it in Miniatur Wunderland (=miniature wonderland).
-Miniatur Wunderland is certainly among the top 10 things you can visit in any city in the world!
-It really lives up to the hype.
+If you’re an adult kid like me, you’ll absolutely love it in Miniatur Wunderland (=miniature wonderland).
+Miniatur Wunderland is certainly among the top 10 things you can do in Hamburg… heck, it’s one of the best places I’ve visited in any city in the world!
+It really lives up to the hype and then some.

 In simple terms, it’s a model railway.
 In reality, it’s a tiny but vast world of incredible detail.
 It was so f*cking fun and sooo overwhelming, there’s so much going on!